alain-treesong/amiga_coding_in_amos/snippet-004_trialPlayfield/README.md

 So as pixels of the bob that are not transparent have the last third bit set, the pixels of the scenery with the colors 4,5,6 or 7 are unchanged when the bob is applied to them because they have already the 3rd bit to 1.
 It gives the illusion that the bob remains behind the scenery.

-When the color of the scenery is 3 (the quite dark blue color, so no scenary), it becomes the color with index 7 because the third bit is set to 1 (3 = %110, 7 = %111).
+When the color of the scenery is 3 (the quite dark blue color, so no scenery), it becomes the color with index 7 because the third bit is set to 1 (3 = %110, 7 = %111).
 This is the colour of the sinusoidal visible part of the bob that appears.

 The first time I seen this trick in Amos is in a code published by Bitbeamcanon (https://bitbeamcannon.com/).
 Thanks Mike !